unxed/ap/ap.md

      are defined.
 The output of one modification becomes the input for the search phase of the next.

+   - **Insertion Context Awareness**:
+     When generating `INSERT_AFTER` or `INSERT_BEFORE` actions to insert code inside a function, method, or block, an AI generating the patch MUST ensure that inserted content does **not** appear between a declaration or signature line and its opening brace or indentation block.
+Insertions intended to go *inside* a function or block MUST use a `snippet` that includes the opening `{` (in C-like languages) or the indented block start (in indentation-based languages such as Python) or a similar construct in other programming languages to guarantee syntactic correctness.

 ### 3.4.
 Error Handling

    The Patcher MUST provide clear, human-readable error messages for